 1. Grow from Seeds

 This one is pretty straightforward.
-You can get your seeds from your local nursery or online stores like Etsy.
+You can get your seeds from online stores.

 In this stage, you will want to water your pot regularly to promote growth from the seed.
 You will start seeing a change in about a week or two.

-You can either sow the seeds directly in the planter you will use, or you can germinate them in a separate container and transplant the seedlings later.
-We will talk more about the latter in the next segment.
+However, you can either sow the seeds directly in the planter you will use or germinate them in a separate container and transplant the seedlings later.

-If you’re sowing directly into your planter, you will want to space the individual seedlings out by 12 inches.
-This gives each plant space to grow.
-You can transplant the other into another pot.
+If you’re sowing directly into your planter, you want to space the individual seedlings by 12 inches.

 2. Grow from Seedlings or Transplants

-To transfer these seedlings or the ones you germinated yourself, all you have to do is make a hole in the soil for your seedling to fit in and fill it up after placing the seedling.
+To transfer these seedlings, you must make a hole in the soil for your seedling to fit in and fill it up after placing the seedling.